aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to RTF" h2="Render XPS to RTF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to RTF</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft that is used to store documents in a fixed layout.
+It is similar to PDF, but it is not as widely used as PDF.
+RTF (Rich Text Format) is a document format developed by Microsoft that is used to store documents in a format that is compatible with most word processing programs.
+It is a more widely used format than XPS, and it is often used for exchanging documents between different programs.
+Therefore, it is often necessary to convert XPS documents to RTF in order to make them more widely accessible.

+<h2>How Aspose.Total Helps for XPS to RTF Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to RTF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to RTF.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that allows C++ developers to easily convert XPS to RTF in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert XPS file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to RTF.
+Aspose.Total for C++ is a powerful and reliable solution for XPS to RTF conversion, and it is easy to use and highly customizable.
+It also offers a wide range of features and options that make it an ideal choice for developers who need to convert XPS documents to RTF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}